Kalanchoe Isn’t Just a Plant — It’s a Myth-Soaked Symbol of Life, Luck & Legacy

 The lovely kalanchoe, rich in meaning and symbolism, offers long-lasting, colorful blossoms that brighten any room.
 They’re also a fabulous floral gift for someone you care about, as they send a message of enduring affection and faithfulness in the language of flowers.
 Give a kalanchoe for Valentine’s Day, as a good luck gift, or just to let someone know you’re thinking of them with affection and care.

-For more, see our in-depth guide to the best types of red, pink, and purple houseplants.
+For more, see our in-depth guide to the best types of purple houseplants.

 Linsay is an American copywriter based in the Pacific Northwest with a background in academic writing and research.
 Linsay holds Master's degree in both Anthropology and Library and Information Sciences and has written for numerous national and international publications including USA Today, SFGATE, Hunker, and The Bump across an array of topics in the gardening, green living, and travel sectors.
 When she's not writing, you'll usually find Linsay reading, kayaking, sailing, snowboarding, or working in her garden.